ArjayS/channelbranch/README.md

 it will show links to my social media with the right thumbnail.
 Here is the miro link: [channelbranch](https://miro.com/app/board/uXjVP0ZJa68=/?share_link_id=244048380532)

 - Did a brief breakdown of the styling of my app using Miro!
-I only did a mockup and designed the necessary parts of the app that I want to have!
+I only did a mockup and designed the necessary parts of the app that I want to have.

 ### Updates